-Under the Civil Emergency Measures Act, Community Governments are responsible for developing and implementing emergency plans and procedures, which offer a reasonable level of protection to the general public and minimize property damage and loss during emergencies.
+Under the Emergency Measures Act, Community Governments are responsible for developing and implementing emergency plans and procedures, which offer a reasonable level of protection to the general public and minimize property damage and loss during emergencies (eg. floods).

 The authority of Community Governments includes:

-- Establishing and maintaining a community emergency measures agency;
+Establishing and maintaining a local emergency management organization;

-- Declaring a state of local emergency; and
+Declaring a state of local emergency when appropriate; and

-- Coordinating territorial emergency planning and response activities by all Government of the Northwest Territories (GNWT) departments and partner agencies on emergencies where a community’s emergency response capacity has been exceeded or where more than one community has been affected;
+Coordinating territorial emergency planning and response activities by all Government of the Northwest Territories (GNWT) departments and partner agencies for emergencies where a community’s emergency response capacity has been exceeded.

 - The DAP is not intended to be a substitute for individuals and businesses taking necessary precautions, including purchasing insurance where it is available.
-Rather, it is intended to provide financial assistance (reimbursement) to help people recover from the effects of a disaster.
+Rather, it is intended to provide financial assistance (reimbursement) to help people recover from the effects of a disaster causing widespread damage.

 - The DAP is similar to disaster assistance programs established in other jurisdictions in Canada.
 Provincial/Territorial programs are generally based on the federal Disaster Financial Assistance Arrangements (DFAA) which provides financial assistance to provinces and territories to help them cover costs relating to a disaster.

-- Eligible costs include real property used as a principal residence and essential possessions, property and material associated with a small business, essential livelihood items (i.e. hunting and trapping equipment), the reconstruction of essential community services, and emergency operations costs incurred in responding to the emergency.
+- Eligible costs include real property used as a principal residence and essential possessions, property and material associated with a small business, essential livelihood items, the reconstruction of essential community services, and emergency operations costs incurred in responding to the emergency.